 GPIOs can also be programmed to individually turn one or multiple outputs on and off.
-This on/off GPIO functionality in addition to the PWREN functionality.
-It provides a wide range of configurability for setting different DPSLP on/off patterns.
+This on/off GPIO functionality in addition to the PWREN functionality provide a wide range of configurability for setting different DPSLP on/off patterns.
 Note that the GPIOs have four delay time options for both the rising and falling edges.
-These settings are 0ms, 1ms, 5ms, and 10ms.
+These settings are 0, 1ms, 2.5ms, and 5ms.

-For example, in SSD applications, the host can use these GPIOs and PWREN to enter different power save modes like PS3.5 and PS4.
+For example, in SSD applications, the host can use these GPIO and PWREN to enter different power save modes like PS3.5 and PS4.

 In video applications, the GPIOs can be connected to sensor inputs to trigger the IC to exit the DPSLP mode when a sensor input triggers.
 The GPIO polarity can be programmed as active HIGH or LOW.
-GPIOs also have a fixed 10μs deglitch time.
+GPIOs also have a programmable 1ms, 5ms, and 10ms deglitch time.